-Buying life insurance after a cancer diagnosis will be more difficult and expensive, but you will be able to purchase a policy.
-However, you need to determine whether that policy's cost and the coverage offered make sense for your financial situation.
-Current cancer patients will typically only qualify for guaranteed issue policies that offer limited coverage and have restricted payouts for the first few years.
-Cancer survivors that have been in remission and out of treatment for two to five years are much more likely to qualify for a traditional term or permanent life insurance policy.
-But rates will still be higher, and there are a few forms of cancer that may preclude you from being accepted for coverage.
+Buying life insurance after a cancer diagnosis is complicated and expensive, but you will likely be able to purchase a policy.
+However, you'll need to determine whether the cost and available coverage make sense for your financial situation.
+Cancer patients typically only qualify for guaranteed issue policies with limited coverage and restricted payouts for the first few years.

-Term and permanent life insurance policies cover cancer, so if you pass away due to cancer during the period of coverage, your beneficiaries will receive the policy's death benefit.
-The only policies that don't cover cancer are accidental death and dismemberment policies, as these pay a benefit if you die or are injured from an accidental cause.
+Term and permanent life insurance policies do cover cancer.
+If you pass away due to cancer during the coverage period, your beneficiaries will receive the death benefit.
+The only policies that don't cover cancer are accidental death and dismemberment policies, which only pay out when you are injured or die from an accidental cause.

-Life insurance is more expensive for cancer survivors, but you will often be able to purchase coverage so long as you're in remission and otherwise healthy.
-There are certain types of cancer that will cause you to be rejected for a policy, but, in most cases, if you've consistently been in remission for several years, you should be able to buy term or permanent life insurance.
-However, if you're unable to show that your cancer is in remission or have another condition, such as diabetes, you may not be able to buy a policy, or the quotes you receive will be quite expensive.
+Life insurance is more expensive for cancer survivors, but if you're in remission and otherwise healthy, you will often be able to purchase coverage.
+Certain types of cancer can cause you to be rejected for a policy, but if you've consistently been in remission for several years, you'll be able to buy term or permanent life insurance in most cases.
+However, if you're unable to show that your cancer is in remission, or if you have another condition—such as diabetes—you may receive very expensive quotes or not be able to buy a policy at all.

-In addition to being healthy, a key qualifier for purchasing life insurance post-cancer is time.
-Depending on the type of cancer you had, its stage, and the insurer, you may have to wait between two to five years from the time of your last cancer treatment before being approved for life insurance.
-And even if your cancer is in remission, if you're undergoing more than one surveillance appointment per year, you may be considered to still be an active patient in treatment.
+Along with being healthy, a key qualifier for purchasing life insurance is the length of time post-cancer.
+Depending on the insurer and the type and stage of cancer, you may have to wait two to five years from your last treatment before getting approved for life insurance.
+If your cancer is in remission but you're undergoing more than one surveillance appointment per year, you may still be considered a patient in active treatment.

 When you apply for a life insurance policy after cancer, the insurer will ask a number of questions about your diagnosis and treatment, such as: